 Dip a large, fluffy powder brush into the setting powder and nock of excess by taping the brush against the edge of the container of the product.
 Then apply to face; where you applied foundation and concealer if you have oily skin, or only to the places you applied concealer if you have dry or combination skin.
 Apply more product to brush as needed.

 4. Eyebrows (Eyebrow Powder: Benefit, Brow Zingas.
 Tool: Benefit, Hard Angle Definer)

 Dip a stiff, angled brush into the brow powder.
 Using short, upward strokes, fill in your brows, accentuating the arch of your brow.
 I also suggest making them darker than normal to contrast the pale skin.

 Swirl a medium sized angled or domed brush in bronzer, knocking off extra product by tapping the brush against the side of the product casing.
 Blend this onto your face under your cheekbones, blending slightly onto the top of your cheek bones in strokes following the angle of your cheekbones, and swirling to soften.
 Also apply and blend on our temples, hair line, and under your chin and on your neck.
-You can make this as intense as you want, it will only add to the pale and dramatic vampire look.
+You can make this as intense as you want, the idea is a warm glow.

 Then using a smaller, round, fluffy brush, bronze the sides of our nose and around your nostrils.

 Lips & Nose Detailing:

 1. Nose (Eyeliner: NYX Gel Eyeliner, Black.
 Tool: Simply Simmons, Thin, angled eyeliner brush (or a paint brush), Angle)

 Using a gel eyeliner, draw and fill in a triangle on the end of your nose, following the natural shape of your nose.
 Then draw a line down your nose, to your cupids bow.
 Then use the same brush to add circles around the top of your mouth and nose for the cat look without the wiskers.